Important air bag recall please check to see if your vehicle is on the list. Click here for more information.

 Columbia City Fire Museum

-Our fire station also has a non-tax funded fire museum which houses a 1917 Seagrave, 1934 Howe Reo, 1958 American LaFrance and 1953 Seagrave antique trucks.
+Our fire station also has a non-tax funded fire museum which houses a 1917 Seagrave, 1934 Howe Reo and 1953 Seagrave antique trucks.
 This museum holds many old relics from the beginning of the fire department which will help teach future generations the history of our city’s fire department and fire safety in the City of Columbia City.
-Antiques: 1917 Seagrave, 1934 Howe Reo, 1958 American LaFrance, 1953 Seagrave
+Antiques: 1917 Seagrave, 1934 Howe Reo, 1953 Seagrave

-It has been over a century long tradition of the Columbia City Fire Department (along with Santa Claus) to hand out a 1 lb. bag of candy and oranges to the children on Christmas Eve from 6:00PM to 8:00PM at the Court House.
-This candy is purchased through fund raisers and donations which costs about $2000 per year.
+It has been over a century long tradition of the Columbia City Fire Department (along with Santa Claus) to hand out a 1 lb. bag of candy and an orange to the children on Christmas Eve from 6:00PM to 8:00PM at the Court House.
+This candy is purchased through fund raisers and donations which cost about $2500 per year.
 This has been a wonderful event for the community to see children stand in line to see Santa and get their bag of candy.
-Approximately 600lbs of candy plus oranges is given out at the Court House Every Year Any donations are greatly appreciated as it gets harder and harder to raise the funds each year.
-Donations can be directly sent to the Columbia City Fire Department.
+Approximately 600 lbs. of candy plus oranges is given out at the Court House.
+Every year, any donations are greatly appreciated as it gets harder to raise the funds each year.
+Donations can be sent directly to the Columbia City Fire Department.

 2014 Spartan Rescue Engine